 How do I get started?

-- Call: When you call Student Mental Health and Counseling Services at 617-253-4481, option 2 during regular weekday hours, you’ll speak with one of our clinicians to briefly discuss your concerns.
+• Call: You can get started with a phone call to 617-253-4481, option 2, during regular weekday hours, or schedule a call online.
+You’ll speak with one of our clinicians to briefly discuss your concerns.
 Then we’ll make an appointment for you with a clinician who is appropriate for your needs.

 Your first scheduled appointment